Meet the Executive Council!

 The President of Software Engineering primarily manages the development of robot code and all related software.
 They also manage the design and development of all human interfaces and control systems.
 The PoSE is responsible for the production of documentation concerning the control system on all levels, such as pinout sheets and systems check guidelines.
 They work closely with the PoE to effectively manage the development of the control system alongside the hardware.
 The PoSE also collaborates with the strategy team to develop effective solutions for both the teleoperated and autonomous modes, as well as the marketing team to coordinate events and regional activities, such as seminars.
 The PoSE must effectively manage the software development team in order to accomplish these responsibilities and must have the same level of familiarity with the robot as the PoE.

 The Vice President of Engineering is considered the second-in-command for the Engineering department.
-They have knowledge of what the Presidents are currently doing and is able to direct the Engineering division in the event of the PoE’s absence.
+They have knowledge of what the Presidents are currently doing and is able to direct the Engineering department in the event of the PoE’s absence.
 The VPoE also has extensive knowledge of each part of the robot as well as basic knowledge of all awards submissions.

 The Vice President of Marketing is the second-in-command for the Marketing department.
 The VPoM should have knowledge of what the President of Marketing is currently doing and should be able to direct the Marketing department in the event of the PoM’s absence.
 They have extensive knowledge of all award submissions as well as basic knowledge of each part of the robot.